Beckhoff-USA-Community/XPlanarApplicationDemos/README.md

 # About This Repository

--- UPDATE THIS SECTION --
-This Repository is a is a collection of example project for using the XPlanar Application library
+This Repository is a is a collection of example projects for using the XPlanar Application library

 This sample is created by [Beckhoff Automation LLC.](https://www.beckhoff.com/en-us/), and is provided as-is under the Zero-Clause BSD license.